-The 'return' is the yearly profit.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.17.
+The 'return' refers to a company's earnings over the last year.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.09.

-Eagle Pharmaceuticals doesn't pay any dividend, meaning that the company is keeping all of its profits, which makes us wonder why it is retaining its earnings if it can't use them to grow its business.
+Because Eagle Pharmaceuticals doesn't pay any dividends, we infer that it is retaining all of its profits, which is rather perplexing when you consider the fact that there is no earnings growth to show for it.
 So there could be some other explanations in that regard.
 For instance, the company's business may be deteriorating.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.